 24Arizona State University

 Arizona State University, founded in 1885, has five campuses divided into 16 schools and colleges.
-There are over 250 undergraduate majors and over 100 graduate programs for the 70,000 plus students to select from.
+ASU offers more than 800 programs from undergraduate through post-doctoral degrees for students to chose from.

 The Arts and Science division encompasses three branches, the College of Liberal Arts and Sciences, the New College of Interdisciplinary Arts and Sciences, and the College of Letters and Sciences.